denisblondeau/AzureWebPubSubDemo-Publisher/README.md

 # Azure Web PubSub Demo - Publisher

-Swift/SwiftUI MacOS demo of Microsoft's Azure Web Pub Sub service.
+Swift/SwiftUI MacOS demo of Microsoft's Azure Web PubSub service.
 For more information, see: https://azure.microsoft.com/en-ca/products/web-pubsub/#overview

 This is the Publisher - You also need the Subscriber to run this demo: https://github.com/denisblondeau/Azure-Web-PubSub-Demo-Subscriber